snehm/MUKKA-OS/README.md

 # MUKKA-OS
-x86 Architecture operating system implementation work for educational purpose.
+x86 Architecture operating system implementation work for an educational purpose.

 ## WHEN YOU PRESS POWER BUTTON?

 <img src="media/powerOn.png" width="689" height="585" />

-**POST** is a firmware software that perform diagonistic on computer components, for example if enough power supply is present.
+**POST** is a firmware software that performs diagnostics on computer components, for example, if enough power supply is present.
 Its responsibility includes loading BIOS at the end of physical memory, a jump instruction is placed at physical memory 0x0 to BIOS routine.

-Control is transffered to **BIOS**, whoes major responsibility is to load boot sector of boot drive in memory at location 0x7c00 and pass control to 0x7c00
+Control is transferred to **BIOS**, whose major responsibility is to load boot sector of the boot drive in memory at location 0x7c00 and pass control to 0x7c00

 **Boot Loader I** loaded at 0x7c00 by BIOS is limited to size 512 bytes.
-Due to its size constraint its major task is to find and load second stage boot loader from boot drive to memory and transfer control to second stage boot loader using BIOS interrupts, we will start our operating system implementation from this stage, Boot Loader I :)
+Due to its size constraint its major task is to find and load second stage bootloader from boot drive to memory and transfer control to second stage bootloader using BIOS interrupts, we will start our operating system implementation from this stage, Boot Loader I :)

-**Boot Loader II** loaded at memory location 0x500 (because we choosed to load at this location), major responsibility is to enable Address line 20, install GDT, install IDT, load kernel in memory,
+**Boot Loader II** loaded at memory location 0x500 (because we choose to load at this location), major responsibility is to enable Address line 20, install GDT, install IDT, load kernel in memory,
 switch to protected mode and transfer control to our operating system